Deeds of King Henry V

 In 1840 [his father] Thomas Crane (age 31) and [his mother] Marie Kearsley were married.

 On 15th August 1845 Walter Crane was born to [his father] Thomas Crane (age 37) and [his mother] Marie Kearsley in Liverpool, Lancashire [Map] at Maryland Street, Liverpool [Map].
 Her father was a "maltster," a prosperous man in a good position in Chester.
-Her mother seems to have died early, and her father married a second time.
+His mother seems to have died early, and her father married a second time.

 In July 1859 [his father] Thomas Crane (age 51) died.

 1862.
 Walter Crane (age 16).
 "The Lady of Shalott".
-Part 4 Stanza 5.
+Exhibited at the Royal Academy.

 1865.
 Walter Crane (age 19).
 "La Belle Dame Sans Merci by John Keats".